IPart 1: The nature of the Beatles (reference The Beatles Never Existed (TBNE))

 That’s a widely attributed quote, and of course the debunkers say it is not accurate, but CIA runs debunking operations too, like Snopes.
 The idea is that in our society, no matter where you turn for information, that information is filtered and edited by Intel.

-So yes, fake deaths are not going to be investigated by the media, especially by a media heavily infiltrated with people who faked their deaths and assumed new identifies.
+So yes, fake deaths are not going to be investigated by the media, especially by a media infiltrated with people who faked their deaths and assumed new identifies.

 Part 3: What was Warhol’s assignment?